sdedalus/bpc-rubicon/README.md

 # Software quality standards evaluation system

-**Rubicon** is a system for authoring and maintaining software quality standards, and evaluating software projects against them.
+**Rubicon** is a system for authoring and maintaining software quality standards, and evaluating projects against them.

 ## Features